telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/widgets.md

 * **RecalculateContent()**: This method is used to recalculate the AnnotationContentSource properties, so that their content corresponds to the [Dynamic appearance properties]({%slug radpdfprocessing-model-interactive-forms-dynamic-appearance-properties %}) of the widget.

 	>If you modify the [VariableTextProperties]({%slug radpdfprocessing-model-interactive-forms-dynamic-appearance-properties %}#variabletextproperties-class) and the [DynamicAppearanceCharacteristics]({%slug radpdfprocessing-model-interactive-forms-dynamic-appearance-properties %}#dynamicappearancecharacteristics-class) properties and do not call the **RecalculateContent()** method, the changes will not be visually displayed when viewing the file as the AnnotationContentSource properties are with higher priority.

+The inherited from the Annotation class property **IsPrintable** is set to *true* for the widgets by default.
+If you want to exclude a widget from the document when printing, you can set its **IsPrintable** property to *false*.

 ## Widget Types